AO-devgroup/Attorney-Online-Client/README.md

 ![Epic charselect](http://i.imgur.com/4A3AiPX.png)
 <br />
-Current look of the courtroom
+Current look of the courtroom, the UI is still a work in progress

 # Changelog